My Buttermilk Biscuits

 - 1 teaspoon baking soda

 - 1 1/2 teaspoon salt

 - 1 cup Crisco shortening, I love The butter flavored

 - 2 cup buttermilk

-- Turn out of a floured counter and kneed 2-4 times to make sure it is mixed well.
+- Turn out of a floured counter and kneed 2-4 times to ensure it is mixed well.
 Flour your rolling pin and roll out until it is about 1-2 in thick.

 - Take your biscuit cutter or top of a glass and cut out biscuits until you run out of dough.

-- Place in a cake pan or jellyroll pan ( cookie sheet) and Bake for 12-15 minutes or until brown on top and cooked though.
+- Place in a cake pan or jellyroll pan ( cookie sheet) and Bake for 12-15 minutes or until brown on top and cooked through.

-- Top with gravy, or butter and honey, or jam and enjoy
+- Top with gravy, butter, honey, or jam, and enjoy

 Brenda (author) from Springfield, MO on September 06, 2012: